Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- The 44.1 points per game these two squads have allowed to opponents this season are 2.6 more than the 41.5 over/under in this contest.
+- These two squads surrender a combined 44.1 points per game, 3.1 more than this contest's over/under.

+- Raiders games this season feature an average total of 48.0 points, a number 7.0 points higher than Sunday's over/under.

-- The average total in Raiders games this season is 48.0, 6.5 points more than Sunday's total of 41.5.
+- The 44.1 PPG average total in Broncos games this season is 3.1 points more than this game's over/under.

-- In 2021, games involving the Broncos have averaged a total of 44.1 points, 2.6 more than the set total in this contest.

 Raiders stats and trends

-- The Raiders have been favored by 1 point or more six times this season and covered the spread in one of them.
+- The Raiders have been favored by 1.5 points or more six times this season and covered the spread in one of them.

-- Las Vegas' games this year have gone over the total in seven out of 14 opportunities (50%).

-- When Las Vegas puts up more than 17.4 points, it is 5-1 against the spread and 6-0 overall.
+- Las Vegas is 5-1 against the spread and 6-0 overall this season when the team puts up more than 17.4 points.

-- When Las Vegas picks up more than 319.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- In games that Las Vegas piles up more than 319.4 yards, the team is 5-3 against the spread and 7-1 overall.

-- The Raiders have turned the ball over three more times (19 total) than the Broncos have forced a turnover (16) this season.
+- This year, the Raiders have turned the ball over 19 times, three more than the Broncos' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Broncos.